edge405/Cracking-A-Coding-Challenge/README.md

-# <p align="center">Welcome to Cracking Coding Challenge</p>
+# Welcome to Cracking Coding Challenge

 ## About This Blog

-Welcome to **Cracking Coding Challenge**, a blog I created as part of a midterm project for my class.
+Welcome to **Cracking Coding Challenge**, a blog I created as part of a final project for my web course in our school.
 The assignment asked us to come up with a meaningful title and niche for our website, and I decided to focus on something close to my heart: coding challenges.

 This blog is my way of sharing what I’ve learned while solving coding problems online.
 I know how overwhelming coding can feel, especially when you’re starting out, but I believe with the right guidance, anyone can improve and feel more confident.